mlg87/react-native-zendesk-support/README.md

 ## React Native Version Support

-This has only been tested to work with React Native 0.47
+This has only been tested to work with React Native 0.47, probably works in earlier versions.

 ## Getting started